-Taylor Coyne is an Urban geographer and Design Researcher tracing the stories of Sydney’s swamps, drains, and coastal edges.
-Taylor’s work reveals the soggy histories and murky futures that flow beneath the city.
+Taylor’s work reveals the soggy histories and murky futures that flow beneath and through the city.

-From archival deep-dives, photography, sensory fieldwork and Country-centred design, his work reframes water infrastructure as a living archive of memory, power, and repair.
+From archival deep-dives, photography, sensory fieldwork and Country-centred design, his work reframes water infrastructure as a living archive.

 My photography functions as a research method rather than an illustrative add-on.
 It is a way of thinking with place through light, surface, and duration, using the camera to slow attention and register spaces that are usually treated as background or residue.
 Below are a series of select photographs that demonstrate this work.